 Choosing a Ticket Scanner

-Spektrix works with three brands of ticket scanner in the US and Canada: Saveo, Zebra, and Janam.
+Spektrix works with the following manufacturers of ticket scanners: Saveo, Zebra, Janam and Linea Pro.

 Consider the following when deciding upon which ticket scanner is best for your organization:

-• Whether you want use a ticket scanner with your own Android or Apple device
+- Whether you want to use a ticket scanner with your own Android or Apple device

 Saveo Ticket Scanners

-TIP: To use a wired connection with an Apple device and Saveo BOLT, you'll need to order a cable kit add-on.
+If you are connecting a Saveo BOLT S12D/Z12D to an Apple device with a lightning connector (wired connection only), you may need to order a cable kit add-on.
 This must be purchased as part of the initial ordering process.

 The cable kit add-on (SCF003-KIT) includes: